Options trading strategies. Introduction to options spreads

 What are option spreads?

-You already know what options are and maybe you’ve even traded some options but now it’s time to learn about option spreads.
+You already know what options are and maybe you’ve even traded some options and know what options to buy in different situations but now it’s time to learn about option spreads.
 Albert Einstein once said: «keep things simple, but not simpler».
 What he means is it’s good to keep things simple but you can’t make everything simpler than it actually is.